pacha/vem-tabline/README.md

 Highlighting Group         | Default     | Meaning
 ---------------------------|-------------|----------------------------------------------------------------
 VemTablineNormal           | TabLine     | Non-selected buffers
-VemTablineLocation         | TabLine     | Directory name of a non-selected buffer (when present) VemTablineSelected         | TabLineSel  | Currently selected buffer VemTablineLocationSelected | TabLineSel  | Directory name of the currently selected buffer (when present) VemTablineShown            | TabLine     | Buffers currently being displayed in windows VemTablineLocationShown    | TabLine     | Directory name of the buffers being displayed (when present) VemTablineSeparator        | TabLineFill | '+X more' text VemTablineTabSelected      | TabLineSel  | Selected tab VemTablineTabNormal        | TabLineFill | Non selected tab
+VemTablineLocation         | TabLine     | Directory name of non-selected buffers (when present) VemTablineNumber           | TabLine     | Number of non-selected buffers (when present) VemTablineSelected         | TabLineSel  | Currently selected buffer VemTablineLocationSelected | TabLineSel  | Directory name of the currently selected buffer (when present) VemTablineNumberSelected   | TabLineSel  | Number of the currently selected buffer (when present) VemTablineShown            | TabLine     | Buffers currently being displayed in windows VemTablineLocationShown    | TabLine     | Directory name of the buffers being displayed (when present) VemTablineNumberShown      | TabLine     | Number of the buffers being displayed (when present) VemTablineSeparator        | TabLineFill | '+X more' text VemTablinePartialName      | TabLine     | Partially displayed buffer at the edge of the tabline VemTablineTabSelected      | TabLineSel  | Selected tab VemTablineTabNormal        | TabLineFill | Non selected tab